Nexmo/nexmo-developer/_tutorials/en/client-sdk/in-app-messaging/initialize-client/kotlin.md

 > **NOTE:** You can enable additional `Logcat` logging by utilising `logLevel()` method of the builder eg.
 `NexmoClient.Builder().logLevel(ILogger.eLogLevel.SENSITIVE).build(this)`

-We have a working client so let's authenticate the users.
+You now have a working client.
+Your next step is to authenticate the users.